openode-io/openode-cli/README.md

 ### Sync - Send only the changed/new files

-If you only need to send new files without deploying, then you can simply run:
+If you want to synchronize the files prior to deploy the following command can be used.

 ```
 openode sync
 ```

+Note that this is a temporarily remote location, *NOT* the live files.
+When you run *openode sync*, files are basically prepared.
+Then when you hit *openode deploy*, these files are built into an image.

 ### Upgrading Your Plan